-Best lightweight mountain bikes – the lightest mountain bikes for cross-country under 10kg
+Best light mountain bikes 2024 – lightweight cross-country MTBs under 10kg

-Sub 10kg (22lb) has always been a benchmark for the best lightweight mountain bikes.
+Sub 10kg (22lb) has always been a benchmark for the best light mountain bikes.
 However, with XCO courses becoming more and more technical and riders demanding bigger tires and dropper posts to tackle them, 10kg bikes are rarer than ever.
-That's not to say it isn't achievable, many bike brands manage to get their hardtails and even their best full-suspension mountain bikes under the 10kg mark.
+That's not to say it isn't achievable, many bike brands manage to get their hardtails and even some of the best full-suspension mountain bikes sneak under the 10kg mark.

 In reality, you’d be hard-pressed to tell any difference in the ride between a 10.2kg bike and a 9.8kg bike but the psychological/bragging rights of going under 10kg is massive.
 Developments and demands of riders mean it’s harder than ever for cross-country mountain bikes to hit that target though.
 29in wheels, tires, and forks will always be heavier than 27.5in or 26in (remember them?) but their smoother speed makes them an XC essential.
 Some top racers like Nino Schurter are routinely using 2.4in tires now too, while others are wide rim or wide handlebar fans.